 Signal Strength

-Smart Vents communicate with a Gateway Puck using RF (radio frequency) signals.
-If your Smart Vent isn't opening or closing, it may not have a good signal to a Gateway Puck and may be intermittently going offline.
+Smart Vents communicate with a Bridge or Gateway Puck using RF (radio frequency) signals.
+If your Smart Vent isn't opening or closing, it may not have a good signal to the Bridge or a Gateway Puck and may be intermittently going offline.
 When a Vent goes offline, it will open as a safety measure.

 Check the RSSI value after moving a Gateway Puck.
 If the RSSI value is above -75dB, try the suggestions below.